Equidistribution of random waves on small balls: Abstract

 \section{Abstract}

-In this paper, we investigate of the equidistribution, at small scale, of randomised sums of Laplacian eigenfunctions on a compact manifold $\M$.
-We prove small scale expectation and variance results for random combinations of eigenfunctions on all compact manifolds; the scale we prove here for which equidistribution is valid approaches the Planck scale.
-For balls at larger scales, we also obtain estimates showing that the probability that a randomised sum of Laplacian eigenfunctions fails to equidistribute decays exponentially with the eigenvalue.
+In this paper, we investigate the small scale equidistribution properties of randomised sums of Laplacian eigenfunctions (i.e. random waves) on a compact manifold.
+We prove small scale expectation and variance results for random waves on all compact manifolds.
+Here, ``small scale'' refers to balls of radius $r(\lambda)\to 0$ such that $r/r_{\text{Planck}}\to\infty$, where $r_{\text{Planck}}$ is the Planck scale.
+For balls at a larger scale (although still $r(\lambda)\to 0$) we also obtain estimates showing that the probability that a random wave fails to equidistribute decays exponentially with the eigenvalue.